YH1012Intel/Automation-Regression/README.md

 ### Version 1.7
 1. Introducing excel result update for all hardening and qual result.
 Performing data analysis to scope down number of qual regression trigger.
 Only testcases that passed with targeted amount of seed triggered will only run in qual weekly run.
 (IDEA TO MANAGE QUAL REGRESSION NUMBER)

-OLD VERSION:
+## OLD VERSION:
+#### Version 1.2

+#### • Framework & Feature Organization:

+Automation now categorizes test cases by validation framework (Pytest or Perspec Maestro) and by feature.
+Each regression run is associated with a single framework and feature, simplifying tracking and management.

+#### • Comprehensive Test Coverage:

+All test cases for Pytest and Perspec Maestro are included.

+#### • Python Environment Setup:

+Automated environment setup ensures consistent functionality for all users.

-###### Version 1.1
+#### Version 1.1

-Hardening Regression can now be trigger by automation with excel.
-Just select with checbox the testcase and trigger the main.py.
-Testlist will automatically be generated based on excel datasheet.
-Trigger of hardening regression is fully automated.
+#### • Excel-Driven Hardening Regression:

+Users can select test cases via checkboxes in Excel and trigger automated regression runs using main.py.
+The test list is generated from the Excel datasheet, making the hardening regression process fully       automated.